nanoporetech/ts-runtime-typecheck/README.md

 - Change: Expose the `TypeAssert` type publicly.
 - Add: `InterfacePattern` type.
 - Change: modify the type names in errors to be closer to the TypeScript names.

+### v1.3.0

+- Add: Introduce `isUnion` and `isOptUnion` to allow checking if a value matches any type of a type union.
+- Add: Introduce `asUnion` and `asOptUnion` to allow casting a value to a type union.